 To define the conspicuous colouration that displays unprofitability Poulton (1890) used the term “aposematism” (Poulton, 1890).
 Later on, “aposematism” was typically used in the context of predator-prey interaction where bright, vivid colouration of a prey signals their unpalatability to predators.
-However, aposematic signals are not restricted to interspecific communication, neither are the functions limited to predation avoidance.
+However, aposematic signals are neither restricted to interspecific communication, nor are their functions limited to predation avoidance.
 For example, in Battus phileno butterflies, the colour pattern of the larva is an intraspecific aposematic signal to repel conspecific females from ovipositing on the same leaves, thereby reducing intraspecific competition (Papaj & Newsom, 2005).
-In damselflies Sherratt and Forbes applied the concept of aposematism in a sexual context and suggested the term “antisexual aposematism” to explain the function of conspicuous colouration to avoid unwanted sexual harassment.
+In damselflies, Sherratt and Forbes applied the concept of aposematism in a sexual context and suggested the term “antisexual aposematism” to explain the function of conspicuous colouration to avoid unwanted sexual harassment.
 The hypothesis was later supported in the Nehalennia irene damselfly, where abdominal blue colouration on males repelled conspecific males (Beatty et al., 2015).
-Our present finding further solidify this hypothesis by showing that the males avoid mating with females bearing the warning signal even after knowing them as potential mate based on other mate recognition cue.
+Our present finding further solidify this hypothesis by showing that the males avoid mating with females bearing the warning signal even after knowing them as potential mates based on other mate recognition cues.

 Our results showed that the spatial location of the aposematic bands is crucial for their function.
-A visual signal will function most effectively when presented properly to the receiver and thus often evolve to the particular body pars to maximize its presentation.
-The aposematic coloration of the aposematic poison dart frogs are on their dorsal body parts which maximizes its presentation to their predator birds.
+A visual signal will function most effectively when presented properly to the receiver and thus often evolve in the particular body parts to maximize its presentation.
+The aposematic coloration of the aposematic poison dart frogs are on their dorsal body parts, which maximizes its presentation to their predator birds.
 Similarly aposematic bands evolve on the upper wings of the butterfly to maximize the color presentation when it flies.
 In our study damselfly, the painted blue bands on the female’s abdomen were effective to repel males only when present on the dorsal side of the terminal abdominal segments.
 Considering the mating biology of damselflies where males approach from behind and grab females from the top to form a tandem, an aposematic signal will function most effectively if presented on the distal end of the dorsal body side.
 This spatial position also maximizes the presentation of the blue bands during the threat display where a male raise its tail to threatened conspecific males (Utzeri, 1988).

-An aposematic colour pattern function best when the signal generate high contrast against background and when the pattern possesses high internal contrast (Endler, Krebs, & Davies, 1991; Stevens & Ruxton, 2012).
-In Xanthagrion erythroneurum damselfly, warning signal comprises two blue bands separated by black abdominal coluration.
-The combination of black with bright color such as red, yellow, blue generate high internal contrast and considered as classic aposematic colour (Cott, 1940).
-The blue colour of damselflies, further generates high chromatic and achromatic contrast against a natural green background (Figure 1 d; Schultz, Anderson, & Symes, 2008).
+An aposematic colour pattern functions best when the signal generates high contrast against background colouration and when the pattern possesses high internal contrast (Endler, Krebs, & Davies, 1991; Stevens & Ruxton, 2012).
+In Xanthagrion erythroneurum damselflies, the warning signal comprises two blue bands separated by black abdominal coluration.
+The combination of black with a bright colour such as red, yellow, or blue generates high internal contrast and as considered as classic aposematic colour (Cott, 1940).
+The blue colour of damselflies further generates high chromatic and achromatic contrast against a natural green background (Figure 1 d; Schultz, Anderson, & Symes, 2008).
 High colour contrast signals enhance speed and stability of avoidance learning and reduce recognition errors (Gamberale-Stille, 2001).